-It was at Columbia University in 2003 that the team of Kirk Spahn and Trent Ulciny were posed with the assignment of creating a unique product and a plan to produce, market and make a business out of it.
-The two, studying for a Master of International Business and Marketing, came up with this healthy, sake-based liqueur with and literally eye-catching marketing idea they called TY KU.
+Ty Ku is not the result of years of costly corporate research.
+It is instead the outcome of a graduate program assignment.
+In 2003 at Columbia University, the team of Kirk Spahn and Trent Ulciny were posed with the assignment of creating a unique product and a plan to produce, market, and make a business out of it.
+The two came up with this healthy, sake-based liqueur with a literally eye-catching marketing idea they called Ty Ku.

 The Making of Ty Ku

-The blend of 20 plus ingredients used to flavor TY KU include some power-packed names among the health conscious: pomegranate (antioxidant), Asian pear (hangover remedy), honeydew, yuzu (twice Vitamin C of oranges), plum (Vitamin C), fuji apple (lowers LDL, increases HDL), white cranberry (antioxidant) and oolong (antioxidants).
+Its primary flavor profile is citrus and melon, making it a good substitute for melon liqueurs.
+In total, Ty Ku is flavored with a blend of 20 plus ingredients.
+The list includes some power-packed names among the health conscious: pomegranate (antioxidant), Asian pear (hangover remedy), honeydew melon, yuzu (twice the Vitamin C of oranges), plum (Vitamin C), Fuji apple (lowers LDL, increases HDL), white cranberry (antioxidant), and green tea (antioxidants).

 The Beautiful Ty Ku Bottle

 The lighting occurs when the button underneath the shiny silver base is pressed, causing the LED light inside to activate every time pressure is released from the base.
-Whenever the bottle is lifted to pour a shot or two the light turns on and the pale green liqueur is energized with a bright neon glow that is captivating and will have you playing with it a little at first.
+Whenever the bottle is lifted to pour a shot or two, the light turns on and the pale green liqueur is energized with a bright neon glow that is captivating.
+It's a neat trick that you'll find yourself playing with at first.

-The one drawback to the ergonomically designed bottle is the combination of the tight, all natural cork topped with the shiny silver triangle can be difficult to pull and can be hard to open at times.
+The one drawback to the ergonomically designed bottle is that the combination of the tight, all-natural cork topped with the shiny silver triangle can be difficult to pull off, making it hard to open at times.
 That said, the sweet nectar inside makes up for this small inconvenience.

 Enjoy Ty Ku Liqueur

-TY KU is a welcomed addition to liquor store shelves and back bars as much as Hpnotiq was (and remains to be) when it was released a few years prior.
-It is great shaken on its own or served on the rocks for a delightful, light citrus sipper.
+Ty Ku is a welcomed addition to liquor store shelves and back bars as much as Hpnotiq was (and remains to be) when it was released a few years prior.
+It is great when shaken on its own or served on the rocks for a delightful, light citrus sipper.

-Pair it up with soda or ginger ale with a lemon or lime to squeeze for a refreshing highball.
+Pair it with soda or ginger ale and a squeeze of lemon or lime for a refreshing highball.
 Mix it with natural ingredients like freshly squeezed juices, flavored simple syrup or a new homemade infusion.
-TY KU is balanced enough to shine as a partner to any of your favorite spirits to produce some spectacular cocktails.
+Ty Ku is balanced enough to shine as a partner for any of your favorite spirits to produce some spectacular cocktails.